Home

 How to track business expenses

-You can use these steps and tips when tracking business expenses:
+Use these steps and tips when tracking and managing business expenses:

-The last thing you want to do as a business owner is mix up your business and personal finances.
+The last thing you want to do as a business owner is mix up your business and personal transactions.

 This may not seem like a bad idea, since your personal finances depend on how your business is doing.
 However, it can make long-term money management confusing.